SAIKIRANN226/Aws-DevOps-Notes/Overview.md

 - Take the AMI from the above ec2 instance only.
 - Delete the instance.
 - Now create launch template with the AMI.
-- If we give this launch template to the auto scaling, it will create the instances depending up on the traffic.
+- If we give this launch template to the auto scaling then it will create instances depending up on the traffic.
-- If you are not aware of what options to give in the code, just try to create a sample resource in the aws console and see what options are required and keep the same options in code by taking from the google, do for every resource if you are not aware of.
+- If you are not aware of what options to give in the code just try to create a sample resource in the aws console and see what options are required and keep the same options in code by taking from the google do for every resource if you are not aware of.
 - Create auto scaling group.
 - Create listeners and rules.
 - Create auto scaling policy.